 Cardiology billing also offers a unique set of challenges.
 These challenges include human errors, lack of knowledge regarding current coding and documentation standards, working and charting in multiple care environments, and/or not coding to the highest degree of specificity.
-As in any specialty practice, clear and accurate, detailed documentation is the best way to ensure proper coding.
-One of the most important things you can do to minimize claims denials and boost practice revenue is to stay current on billing and coding changes.

 Tip 1: Minimize Human Error

 We all make mistakes, and when dealing with up to 7 numbers and letters per code it is easy to enter them incorrectly, especially when dealing with multiple codes with complex patients and procedures.
 Whether you outsource your billing or manage internally, double-checking codes are imperative.
 As you become more accustomed to ICD-10 and CPT codes you will start to memorize frequently used ones and may quickly enter them into your system.
 This leaves room for careless errors and potential loss of specificity which can affect reimbursement.

 Tip 2: Stay Updated on Cardiology Coding